Rotational circulant graphs: Classification of rotational first-kind Frobenius circulants

 \begin{proof} Using the notation in Theorem \ref{bigcomposite}, we have $l = 1$, $D = p-1$, and $b_1 = 1$ in (\ref{CRT3}).
 The result follows from Theorem \ref{bigcomposite} by noting $\varphi(d)^{l-1} = 1$ for every even divisor $d$ of $p-1$, and by choosing $m_1 = 1$ in (\ref{CRT2}). \end{proof}

-In the special case when $e=1$, Corollary \ref{core:pp} gives the following: there exists a rotational first-kind Frobenius circulant on $p$ vertices with degree $d$ and kernel $\Z_{p}$ if and only if $d$ is an even divisor of $p-1$; in this case such a circulant is unique and is isomorphic to $\Cay(\Z_{p}, \langle [\eta^{(p-1)/d}] \rangle)$, where $\eta$ is a primitive root modulo $p$.
-It can be verified that this graph is in fact the unique first-kind Frobenius circulant on $p$ vertices with degree $d$ and kernel $\Z_{p}$.
+In the special case when $e=1$, Corollary \ref{core:pp} gives the following: there exists a rotational first-kind Frobenius circulant on $p$ vertices with valency $d$ and kernel $\Z_{p}$ if and only if $d$ is an even divisor of $p-1$; in this case such a circulant is unique and is isomorphic to $\Cay(\Z_{p}, \langle [\eta^{(p-1)/d}] \rangle)$, where $\eta$ is a primitive root mod $p$.
+It can be verified that this graph is in fact the unique first-kind Frobenius circulant on $p$ vertices with valency $d$ and kernel $\Z_{p}$.
 The family of such circulants $\Cay(\Z_{p}, \langle [\eta^{(p-1)/d}] \rangle)$, with $d$ running over all even divisors of $p-1$, is precisely the family of all arc-transitive graphs on $p$ vertices as classified in \cite{Chao}.
 Thus we have:

 \begin{corollary} All arc-transitive graphs of prime order are rotational first-kind Frobenius circulants. \end{corollary}